Why should you learn ecommerce?

 Have you ever wondered why so many people are making a ton of money online?

-It’s simple… they learned how to use ecommerce to sell stuff.
+It’s simple… they learned how to use ecommerce and sales funnels to sell stuff.

 You don’t have to be a marketing guru to know that people buy nearly everything online.